totalspectrum/spin2cpp/doc/general.md

 The compiler analyzes assignments to registers and attempts to minimize the number of moves (and temporary registers) required.

+### Local register reuse (-O1, -Olocal-reuse)

+Reuse registers to reduce the number of temporary registers introduced.
+This may reduce the readability of the generated code somewhat, although that's probably moot at this stage because many other optimizations also make the code harder to read.

 ### Branch elimination (-O1, -Obranch-convert)

 Short branch sequences are converted to conditional execution where possible.